xiyuan-fengyu/ppspider/README.en.md

     // file path to save the running status，default is workplace + "/queueCache.json"
     queueCache?: string;

+    // database url, nedb or mongodb is supported.
+When the app will generate a little amount of data, use nedb, the url format: nedb://nedbDirPath; Otherwise, mongodb is recommended, the url format: mongodb://username:password@host:port/dbName.
+The default value is "nedb://" + appInfo.workplace + "/nedb" dbUrl?: string;

     // import all task class
     tasks: any[];